brui200/milde-maerten-retreat-portal/README.md

-# Project for creating a website for an Hotel including booking tool
+# Project for creating a website for a hotel including booking tool

 # Welcome to your Lovable project